Everett, Washington: Events and tourism

 The city hosts several annual events and festivals, usually during the summer months.
-The city's waterfront hosts an annual parade and fireworks display on Independence Day.
+The city's waterfront hosts an annual fireworks display on Independence Day a few hours after a downtown parade.
 Everett has hosted a downtown sausage and street festival annually in September since 1977.
 Several annual festivals were established in the 1990s, including a film festival in February, the Cruzin' to Colby classic car show in May, the Sorticulture garden festival in June, and the Fresh Paint art show in August.
 The city's largest annual summer festival, the Salty Sea Days, was established in 1970 and included a parade, hydroplane races, a classic auto show, and other events.
 It was originally subsidized using city lodging taxes until 2003, and shut down three years later.

 The Everett Farmers Market began in 1994 and operates on Sundays from May to October with 200 vendors and about 5,000 weekly visitors.
 It was originally located at the Port of Everett but moved in 2019 to Wetmore Avenue in downtown because of parking and accessibility issues at the waterfront site.
 The farmers market also operates popup bazaars during the off-season and a Wednesday market at Everett Station during the summer.
 The waterfront remains home to a summer concert series that has been staged annually since 1991.